 It Starts With Me; It Starts With You

 Secondly, nature and animals play a big part in my stories.
-Next, people I meet, friends I make, music I hear, and family are all important components in developing a story line.
+Next, people I meet, friends I make, music I hear, and family are all essential components in developing a storyline.

 Last but never least, my faith, trust, hope, and love for God always intertwine in everything I write.